 Opting out won’t save you as much in take home pay as you may think.
-In most cases, you will pay more tax and National Insurance if you opt out of the LGPS.
-A basic rate tax payer paying pension contributions of £100 a month will pay £20 more tax and their National Insurance will go up by about the same if they opt out.
+In most cases, you will pay more tax if you opt out of the LGPS.
+A basic rate tax payer paying pension contributions of £100 a month will pay £20 more tax if they opt out.

 If you wish to find out more about the costs and benefits of being a member of the Local Government Pension Scheme you can contact us or find the relevant information on our website.

 Although changes to the LGPS came into force on 1st April 2014, please remember that the LGPS is, and will continue to be, one of the best occupational pension schemes in the UK.

 Whatever your reasons for considering opting out of the scheme, we ask that you give this matter careful consideration before making a final decision.
 You may wish to take financial advice before making a decision to opt out.
 If you are opting out of the LGPS due to advice you have received you should ask for this advice in writing.

 Your employer cannot ask you or force you to opt out.
 If you are asked or forced to opt out you can tell The Pensions Regulator – see www.thepensionsregulator.gov.uk.

 Equally, no one can force you to remain a member of the scheme but, if you elect not to be a member, you should understand the implications both for you and your dependants.